 preSERVE was created in 2010 out of a desire to get more deeply involved in community gardening at a neighborhood level.
 Since its creation, the preSERVE garden has continued to expand.
 The garden is home to fruit trees and bushes, composting, and an ever-expanding diversity of crops like sweet potatoes, black eyed peas, greens, heirloom tomatoes, and more!

 In 2013, we harvested more than 430 pounds from the preSERVE Garden, including 31 different crops!
 Not bad for a city lot.
 Many of the varieties grown in the preSERVE Garden are from Slow Food’s Ark of Taste, an international catalog of endangered and rare foods

-Garden Fun Days are monthly from April through October, usually on the 2rd Saturday of the month from 10am-12pm.
-Our currently scheduled dates are below, but are subject to change based on weather conditions – check out our events page for the latest dates.
-Space is limited, so be sure to register through one of the links above.
+Garden Fun Volunteer Days are monthly from April through October, typically on a Saturday from 10am-12pm.
+Our currently scheduled dates are below, but are subject to change based on weather conditions – check out our events page and social media for the latest dates.
+Space is limited, so be sure to register by emailing email@example.com.
 We look forward to seeing you soon!

 We need your help!

 We would not be able to keep the garden healthy and thriving without the help of our volunteers!
 Come get your hands dirty as we prepare the garden beds, learn how to plant seeds and seedlings, and join in the fun of harvesting sweet potatoes.
 We need volunteer leaders and people to help with potlucks and other fun events throughout the year.
 For more information, contact Brekke at firstname.lastname@example.org or email@example.com.